Body snatching: Public outcry

 On February 21, 1788, the body of a woman was taken from the graveyard of New York City's Trinity Church.
 A hundred-dollar reward was offered by the rector of the church for information leading to the arrest of the perpetrators.
-In the Daily Advertiser, many editorial letters were written about the incident: one such writer named Humanio warned that "lives may be forfeit ... should [the body snatchers] persist."
-There was cause for concern: body snatching was perceived to be "a daily occurrence."
+In the Daily Advertiser, many editorial letters were written about the incident: one such writer named Humanio warned that "lives may be forfeit ... should [the body snatchers] persist".
+There was cause for concern, as body snatching was perceived to be "a daily occurrence".

-A famous case of body snatching in the United States was the Doctors' Riot of 1788.
+A famous case of body snatching in the United States was the Doctors' Riot of 1788 in New York City.
 On April 13, a group of boys playing near the dissection room window of City Hospital peered in.
 Accounts vary, but one of the boys saw what he thought were his mother's remains or that one of the students shook a dismembered arm at the boys.
-The boy, whose mother had recently died, told his father of the occurrence; the father, a mason, led a group of laborers in an attack on the hospital, known as In order to control the destruction of private property, the authorities participated in searches of local physicians' houses for medical students, professors, and stolen corpses.
-The mob was satisfied.
+The boy, whose mother had recently died, told his father of the occurrence.
+The father, a mason, led a group of laborers in an attack on the hospital.
+In order to control the destruction of private property, the authorities participated in searches of local physicians' houses for medical students, professors, and stolen corpses, which satisfied the mob.
 Later, the mob reassembled to attack the jail where some of the medical students were being held for their safety.
 The militia was called, but few showed; this was perhaps due to the militia sharing the public's outrage.
 One small troop was harassed and quickly withdrew.
 Several prominent citizens–including Governor George Clinton; General Baron von Steuben, and John Jay–participated in the ranks of the militia protecting the doctors at the jail.
 Three rioters were killed when the embattled militia opened fire on the mob, and when militia members from the countryside joined the defense, the mob threat quickly dissipated.